-TAKREEM USA Official website
+TAKREEM AMERICA Official website

-TAKREEM USA’s Board of Directors governs the Foundation’s work.
+TAKREEM AMERICA’s Board of Directors governs the Foundation’s work.
 Its members help promote the goals and mission of TAKREEM, thus helping it spread its message of hope, change, and a different Arab World.
 The Board draws the Foundation's path and monitors the performance of the organization.
 It formally meets twice a year as well as between the regular meetings as needed to conduct the Foundation's business.

 Rashal Baz Zureikat is an attorney and civic activist based in Chicago.
 She specializes in corporate and labor and employment work.